-After the majority of the hardware or software aspects are finished, a team will begin designing a modular system for attaching sensors and battery to the drone.
+After the majority of the either the hardware or software aspects are finished, members will begin learning solidworks and work on the design of a gimbal.

-Some time during the semester, we will need to get certified to fly a drone.
-This will be essential for flight tests.
-A full day, when we are all available, will be spent driving to a facility to complete all the necessary paperwork, fees, and training to legally fly a drone.
+During the semester, we will need to get certified to be able to fly a drone.
+This is essential for flight tests.
+A full day, when we are all available, will be spent driving to a facility to complete all the necessary paperwork, fees, and test to legally fly a drone.